Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 10–12 years: up to 85 mg

-The amount of caffeine in one cup of matcha is about 60mg.
-It is important to give it to your child carefully, keeping this amount in mind and taking into consideration their age and physical condition.
+It is important to keep this amount in mind and give it carefully, taking into consideration your child's age and physical condition.

 Matcha is rich in not only caffeine, but also catechins, vitamins, and other healthy ingredients.
 Why not try incorporating matcha into your child's diet as they grow?